Sweet Afton (cigarette): History

 A larger version of the cigarette was also marketed under the brand name Afton Major.
 This name served as inspiration for Carroll's later Major brand of tipped cigarettes.

-As of Autumn 2011, British American Tobacco no longer manufactures Sweet Afton cigarettes.
+In 2011 British American Tobacco ceased manufacturing Sweet Afton cigarettes.
 The text "Thank you for your loyalty, unfortunately Sweet Afton will not be available in the future.
-However Major, our other Irish brand with similar tobacco will still be widely available for purchase." was written on a sticker that was put on the last line of packs, before it went out of production.
+However Major, our other Irish brand with similar tobacco will still be widely available for purchase" was written on a sticker that was put on the last line of packs, before it went out of production.

 In popular culture

 The brand proved particularly popular with post World War II Rive Gauche Paris.
-It was reputed to be Jean-Paul Sartre's preferred cigarette, and also featured prominently in Louis Malle's film Le Feu Follet, as well as a number of other Nouvelle Vague films.
-Margot Tenenbaum (played by Gwyneth Paltrow) from Wes Anderson's 2001 film The Royal Tenenbaums also smokes Sweet Aftons.
-Thomas Shelby, in Peaky Blinders, smokes Sweet Aftons.
+It was reputed to be Jean-Paul Sartre's preferred cigarette, and also featured prominently in Louis Malle's film Le Feu Follet and a number of other Nouvelle Vague films.
+Margot Tenenbaum (played by Gwyneth Paltrow) from Wes Anderson's 2001 film The Royal Tenenbaums also smokes Sweet Aftons, as does Thomas Shelby in Peaky Blinders.
 They are also the favoured brand of Gerhard Selb, the eponymous private investigator in the trilogy by Bernhard Schlink.
 The cigarette is also referenced in the 2021 Beatles documentary Get Back in episode 3 during the rooftop concert when Debbie, the Apple receptionist, offers one to Jimmy, the doorman.
+The brand is also stated to have inspired Tony Iommi when writing the Black Sabbath song "Sweet Leaf".